radial-hks/mcp-wdpcameracontrol-server/public/README.md

 # WebSocket Client Webpage

-This directory contains a simple HTML, CSS, and JavaScript based WebSocket client.
+This directory contains a modern HTML, CSS, and JavaScript based WebSocket client.
-It allows you to connect to a WebSocket server, send JSON messages, and view received messages.
+It allows you to connect to a WebSocket server, send JSON messages, and view received messages with an enhanced user interface and improved JSON handling capabilities.

 ## Features

 -   Connect to a specified WebSocket server URL.
 -   Disconnect from the server.
--   Display connection status (Idle, Connecting, Connected, Disconnected, Error).
+-   Display connection status (Idle, Connecting, Connected, Disconnected, Error) with color-coded visual indicators.
--   Text area to compose JSON messages.
+-   Text area to compose JSON messages with real-time validation.
--   Button to send the composed message.
+-   Real-time JSON validation with error feedback.
+-   One-click JSON formatting button to properly indent and format JSON.
+-   Smart button state management (send button only enabled when connected and JSON is valid).
--   Text area to display messages received from the server (attempts to pretty-print JSON).
+-   Text area to display messages received from the server (automatically pretty-prints JSON).
 -   Button to clear the received messages log.

 ## How to Use